glencbz/notes/02-js-jquery/js-scopes/readme.md

 object then `return` the secret message.
 Other wise, return `false` to indicate the password was incorrect.

+Make sure your closure prevents anyone from accessing the message using something like `secret.message`!

 ```
 var secret = {
   message: "my bank pin is 2323",